 1) Your images must be RGB jpg files, 2048x1536 pixels; it is best to load directly into the model file available in the set that is downloadable in the previous paragraph, flatten and save in Photoshop or a comparable image editor.
 Unless your image covers the entire surface of this file, leave a band about 100 pixels high free at the top to accommodate the menu bar in the app, and about the same below the image (this is part of the 2048x1536 pixel file, not added to it).
 This frame should have the same color as the background of your image (we are generally using a black background to accommodate CDLI’s archival files, but it is of course your choice).

 2) For your text files, use a common text editor like BBEdit to ensure that no format codes are being written into your text.
-Files should be saved as simple text, in BBEdit and comparable text editors with Unix line breaks and Unicode UTF-8 encoding.
+Files should be saved as simple text, in BBEdit and comparable text editors with Unix line breaks and Unicode UTF-8 character sets.
 As you will see in the model files and in the app itself, text is html-enabled, but there is no need to use <br> for line breaks.
 Name all files according to your chosen theme, each file with the same theme and numbered 1ff.

 3) Theme: The full title is displayed as ‘Theme: title’ on the iPad and may be up to approximately 30 characters.
 Note that themes are separated in the thumbnail page of app using different colored frames.